-The region had not witnessed much movement until now with only Azerbaijan, across the Caspian Sea, being the closest tax jurisdiction to have made any amendments to their tax code to bring foreign-supplied digital services into scope.
+The region had not witnessed much movement until then with only Azerbaijan, across the Caspian Sea, being the closest tax jurisdiction to have made any amendments to their tax code to bring foreign-supplied digital services into scope.

 Rules in Azerbaijan for foreign suppliers of digital services to pay VAT at the place of consumption have been in place since January 2017.
 However, the burden of the collection is currently with the local card issuers.

-Here we outline some of the characteristics of the Kazakhstan and Uzbekistan proposals.
+Here we outline some of the characteristics of the Uzbekistan and Kazakhstan proposals.